autowarefoundation/autoware.universe/sensing/imu_corrector/README.md

 Note that the input pose is assumed to be accurate enough.
 For example when using NDT, we assume that the NDT is appropriately converged.

+Currently, it is possible to use methods other than NDT as a `pose_source` for Autoware, but less accurate methods are not suitable for IMU bias estimation.

+In the future, with careful implementation for pose errors, the IMU bias estimated by NDT could potentially be used not only for validation but also for online calibration.

 ### Output

 | Name                 | Type                                 | Description                   |